“I Am, We Are” Mural Project

 “I Am…You” Installation for HUBweek

-From October 12-15, 2017, ARCK will partner with HUBweek Boston to display a student-created, interactive art installation exploring the themes of identity and community in the context of students’ lived experiences and family histories.
-The installation, “I AM…You,” will be co-created by ARCK and approximately 80 seventh grade students from Gardner Pilot Academy in Allston and the Lilla G. Frederick Pilot Middle School in Dorchester, both Boston Public Schools, using a shipping container at City Hall Plaza.
-Through fiber art, text, and projection, the work will explore the role empathy plays in envisioning both students’ cultural identities and solutions to societal issues.
+From October 12-15, 2017, ARCK partnered with HUBweek Boston to display a student-created, interactive art installation.
+The installation, “I AM…You,” was co-created by members of the public and approximately 80 seventh grade students from Gardner Pilot Academy in Allston and the Lilla G. Frederick Pilot Middle School in Dorchester, both Boston Public Schools, using a shipping container at City Hall Plaza.
+Through fiber art, text, and projection, the work explored themes of identity, empathy, and community.
 This project will integrate with a unit on migration and border-crossings taught by students’ humanities teachers at both schools.
+See the time lapse video and photo album.